Eknath Easwaran: Biography

 Eknath Easwaran was born in 1910 in a village in Kerala, India.

 Eknath is his surname, Easwaran his given name.
 Brought up by his mother, and by his maternal grandmother whom he honored as his spiritual teacher, he was schooled in his native village until the age of sixteen, when he went to attend St. Thomas College, Thrissur, a Catholic college fifty miles away.
-Here he acquired a deep appreciation of the Christian tradition.
 He graduated at the University of Nagpur in English and law.
-He served as Professor of English literature at the University of Nagpur.
+He served as Chair of the Department of English at University of Nagpur.
+Prior to arriving in the United States, he had a family with two children.

-In 1959, he came to the United States as a Fulbright Scholar at the University of California, Berkeley.
+In 1959, he came to the United States as a Fulbright scholar.

-From 1960 he gave classes on meditation in the San Francisco Bay Area.
-He met his wife Christine at one of these talks.
-Together with his wife, he founded the Blue Mountain Center of Meditation in 1961.
-After a four-year stay in India, he returned to the Bay Area in 1965.